TanStack/router/docs/framework/react/guide/code-based-routing.md

   getParentRoute: () => layoutRoute,
   path: 'layout-b',
 })

+const routeTree = rootRoute.addChildren([
+  // The layout route has no path, only an id
+  // So its children will be nested under the layout route layoutRoute.addChildren([layoutARoute, layoutBRoute]), ])
 ```

 Now both `/layout-a` and `/layout-b` will render the their contents inside of the `LayoutComponent`: